thecarp/dactyl-keyboard/doc/options-main.md

 Bottom plates are largely two-dimensional.
 The application builds most of each plate from a set of polygons, trying to match the perimeter of the case at the ground level (i.e. z = 0).

-Specifically, there is one polygon per key cluster (limited to wall edges drawn to the floor), one polygon for each housing, and one set of polygons for each of the first-level case `tweaks` that use `at-ground`, ignoring chunk size and almost ignoring tweaks nested within lists of tweaks.
+Specifically, there is one polygon per key cluster (limited to wall edges drawn to the floor), one polygon for each housing, and one set of polygons for each of the first-level case `tweaks` that use `at-ground` (or `polyfill`, details [here](options-arbitrary-shapes.md)), ignoring chunk size and almost ignoring tweaks nested within lists of tweaks.

 This methodology is mentioned here because its results are not perfect.
 Pending future features in OpenSCAD, a future version may be based on a more exact projection of the case, but as of 2020, such a projection is hollow and cannot be convex-hulled without escaping the case, unless your case is convex to start with.

 For this reason, while the polygons fill the interior, the perimeter of the bottom plate is extended by key walls and case `tweaks` as they would appear at the height of the bottom plate.
-Even this brutality may be inadequate.
+Even this brutality is inadequate in a corner case when you have tweaks `to-ground` from below that should affect the bottom plate.
 If you require a more exact match, do a projection of the case without a bottom plate, save it as DXF/SVG etc. and post-process that file to fill the interior gap.

 ### Parameter <a id="bottom-plates-preview">`preview`</a>